3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Introduction

 \IEEEPARstart{L}{ane} detection research \cite{tang2021review, bar2014recent} in autonomous driving \cite{chen2022milestones} has made significant advancements \cite{ranft2016role}.
 To address the automotive industry's needs, it has transitioned from predicting lanes in image space \cite{lu2021super} to predicting lanes in bird's-eye view (BEV) perspectives \cite{ma2022vision}, and 3D space.
 Compared to BEV (which represents lanes in 2D space) \cite{gosala2022bird, reiher2020sim2real}, 3D lanes enable a deeper understanding of the road's geometric structure.
 For example, constructing high-precision maps using 3D lane detection can help prevent misalignment and overlap issues between elevated and ground-level roads.

 In 2D or 3D lane detection work \cite{sun2022adaptive, li2022hdmapnet, liao2022maptr, liu2023vectormapnet, bai2023curveformer, chen2022persformer, garnett20193d}, a common practice involves transforming lane annotation data of various numbers and lengths into a standardized mathematical model.
 Some methods \cite{chen2022persformer, bai2023curveformer, garnett20193d} achieve 3D lane modeling by constructing the X-Y and Z-Y function relationships using polynomials \cite{feng2022rethinking}.
 The accuracy of these modeling methods is dependent on the dimensions of the polynomial (referred to as the traditional \textbf{Polynomial Curve}).
 In contrast, several methods \cite{li2022hdmapnet, liao2022maptr, liu2023vectormapnet} describe a 2D lane using a limited set of key points derived from interpolation (referred to as the \textbf{Interpolation Curve}), which potentially yields more precise lane modeling compared to the polynomial curve.
 Motivated by this, we employed this approach to compute a fixed set of key points to represent the lane lines in 3D space.
-However, modeling a highly curved line necessitates a greater number of key points \cite{liu2020abcnet}. \IEEEpubidadjcol To address this issue, we discovered that Bézier control points can depict a lane line using fewer points, while also encompassing information about the line's curvature (referred to as the \textbf{Bézier Curve with Control Points}).
-Lanes modeled using the Bézier method exhibit smoother characteristics.
-We illustrate the modeling effects of the three methods from a front-view perspective in Fig. \ref{fig_1}.
-Fig. \ref{Fig.sub.3} and Fig. \ref{Fig.sub.4} confirm that both the Interpolation Curve and the Bézier Curve with Control Points can accurately characterize lanes in the images.
+However, modeling a highly curved line necessitates a greater number of key points \cite{liu2020abcnet}. \IEEEpubidadjcol To address this issue, we discovered that B\'{e}zier control points can depict a lane line using fewer points, while also encompassing information about the line's curvature (referred to as the \textbf{B\'{e}zier Curve with Control Points}).
+Lanes modeled using the B\'{e}zier method exhibit smoother characteristics.
+We illustrate the modeling effects of the three methods from a front-view perspective in Fig.~\ref{fig_1}.
+Fig.~\ref{Fig.sub.3} and Fig.~\ref{Fig.sub.4} confirm that both the Interpolation Curve and the B\'{e}zier Curve with Control Points can accurately characterize lanes in the images.